09 January 2023 Add expertise tag Add service tag Add country tag

 The financial statements are an essential building stone for the Dutch legal system and form the basis for corporate governance.

-The Trade Register is accessible by the public and is thus an important source of information in the Dutch market place.
+The Trade Register is accessible to the public and an essential source of information in the Dutch marketplace.

-The primary function of the financial statements is the reporting to the shareholders.
+The primary function of financial statements is reporting to the shareholders.
 The shareholders are supposed to discharge the board of directors for their performance upon acceptance of the financial statements.
-The secondary function, which is no way less relevant, is creditor protection.
+The secondary function, which is in no way less relevant, is creditor protection.

-Virtually every corporate entity has the obligation to register itself in the Trade Register of the Chamber of Commerce and to publish certain financial data on an annual basis, which forms an important source of information for (prospective) clients, partners, suppliers, and of course the Dutch tax office.
+Almost every corporate entity must register in the Chamber of Commerce Trade Register and publish specific financial data annually, a valuable source of information for (prospective) clients, partners, suppliers, and the Dutch tax office.

 The financial statements are also relevant for taxation.
-Although the tax laws have their own independent rules to determine the taxable basis, the financial statements are basically always the starting point.
+Although the tax laws have independent rules to determine the taxable basis, the financial statements are always the starting point.

 The content of the financial statements in the Netherlands

-It depends on the size of the company how elaborate the publication requirements of a Dutch company are (see further below under Publication requirements in the Netherlands), but in general the financial statements must contain in any case
+Depending on the size of the company and how elaborate the publication requirements of a Dutch company are (see further below under Publication requirements in the Netherlands), the financial statements generally must contain at least

 • a balance sheet,